3 Father’s Day Activities for Preteens and Elementary Kids

 - How does it feel to have mud on your hands now that our search is over?

-Don’t allow children to wash up. say: Today we’re going to learn about a young boy who left his father to hunt for a better life.
+Say: Today we’re going to learn about a young boy who left his father to hunt for a better life.
 Let’s see what happened to him.
+I want you to stand up when you hear about good actions and attitudes and sit down when you hear hurtful actions and attitudes.

 Ask: